csamywilliams/arboretum/README.md

 - Volume of images and handling them dynamically
 - Runtime regeneratorRuntime is not defined during asynchronous tests, had to include regenerator-runtime package and import it in the jest setup tests
 - Use of React-modal and jest testing has become difficult - Solution was to mock the setAppElement but then it still throws errors.
 - Using require.context for dynamic imports for images caused issues with jest.
-Had to install 'abel-plugin-transform-require-context' and change the babel.config.js to .babelrc to work
+Had to install 'babel-plugin-transform-require-context' and change the babel.config.js to .babelrc to work.
+Then had to mock require.context in the tests to make it pass.

 ### Todo list